Arpit9110/SY0_701/Domain_12.md

 - Organizations adopt consolidated and harmonized sets of compliance controls to achieve regulatory compliance, e.g., NIST Cybersecurity Framework.
 - Compliance includes adherence to industry-specific rules (e.g., HIPAA, PCI DSS) and more generalized regulations like GDPR.

+Examinations
+It is the detailed inspections of an organization's security infrastructure conducted externally.
+It is very crucial for maintaining a strong security posture and regulatory compliance.
+It cover various areas such as:
+- Network security
+- Data protection
+- Access controls
+It also may include testing of the following
+- Key personnel
+- Certifications
+- Standardized assessments

+Independent Third-Party Audits

+This provide an unbiased perspective on an organization's security posture.
+It validate security measures and build trust with Customers , Stakeholder and Regulatory bodies.
+Sometimes it is also required by regulations like GDPR and PCI DSS for organizations to undergo regular independent third-party audits.

+### Performing an external Assessment